Magic-wei/make_work_easier/README.md

 #### Coding IDE

 - [**CLion**](https://www.jetbrains.com/clion/): Clion is probably the best IDE for CMake based c++ projects, which is cross-platform and **free for student accounts** ([Free Educational Licenses Application](https://www.jetbrains.com/community/education/#students)).
 Clion supports ROS pretty well.
 You need to launch Clion from the command line to load ROS environment variables.
-- [**PyCharm**](https://www.jetbrains.com/pycharm/): PyCharm is an cross-platform IDE for Python, **free for student accounts** ([Free Educational Licenses Application](https://www.jetbrains.com/community/education/#students)).
+- [**PyCharm**](https://www.jetbrains.com/pycharm/): PyCharm is a cross-platform IDE for Python, **free for student accounts** ([Free Educational Licenses Application](https://www.jetbrains.com/community/education/#students)).
 It supports `.ipynb` notebook format.
 Using Anaconda and PyCharm can offer you excellent experiences when developing Python projects.
 Also PyCharm supports ROS very well and you need to launch PyCharm from the command line to load ROS environment variables.
 - [**JetBrains Toolbox**](https://www.jetbrains.com/toolbox-app/): It is not an IDE but a tool manager for JetBrains apps.
 With JetBrains Toolbox, you can install and update IDEs automatically to save time and effort maintaining your IDEs.
 - [**Sublime Text**](https://www.sublimetext.com/): It is a popular text editor for code, markup and prose which is free and cross-platform (Mac, Windows and Linux).
 If you are working on a project involving multiple programming and markup languages simultaneously, Sublime Text is probably the best choice to read codes and text and make some small changes.
 Use [**Sublime Merge**](https://www.sublimemerge.com/) as a Git client along with Sublime Text.

 ### Diagrams & Flowcharts

 * [**draw.io**](https://www.draw.io/): It is a free online diagram software for making flowcharts, process diagrams, org charts, UML, ER and network diagrams.
-You can use draw.io with your favourite cloud sharing service (e.g. Google Drive and OneDrive) or on your own device to synchronize your work.
+You can use draw.io with your favourite cloud sharing service (e.g. Google Drive and OneDrive) or on your own device to synchronize your work. **The SVG images in this RAEDME file is drawn with draw.io**.
 * [**Lucidchart**](https://www.lucidchart.com/): another professional online flowcharts software.
 It can be used  for free under certain restrictions with limited space.
 * [**mermaid-live-editor**](https://mermaidjs.github.io/mermaid-live-editor) for flowcharts and diagrams in markdown